Your employees’ rights and responsibilities for parental leave

 For employees with less than 6 months' service or who’ve been back at work for less than 6 months since their last parental leave:

-They must apply for negotiated carer leave because they are not entitled to any time off from their current employer.
+They must apply for negotiated carer leave because they are not entitled to any time off.

 Partner entitlements

-For employees with 12+ months' service (averaging at least 10 hours weekly):
+For employees with 12 months or more service, averaging at least 10 hours a week:

 2 weeks of unpaid partner leave